Everything You Need to Know About Texas No Fault Divorce Laws

 Determining Spousal Support

 In a no fault divorce, determining spousal support is a significant facet.
 In a no fault divorce, spousal support decisions are based on current facts and circumstances rather than the history of the marriage.
-Before the finalization of a no fault divorce in Texas, temporary orders for financial support, which may include spousal support, can be requested.
+Before finalizing a no fault divorce in Texas, either spouse can request temporary financial support orders, including spousal support, to maintain stability during the proceedings.

-Spousal support, known as spousal maintenance in Texas, may be granted based on the court’s assessment and specific criteria under Texas law.
+Spousal support, also called spousal maintenance in Texas, may be granted when the court finds that a spouse meets the specific legal requirements established under Texas law.
 The court will consider various factors such as:

 • Each spouse’s ability to provide for their minimum reasonable needs independently